WindowDump/typst-ttrpg/disks-n-daemons/pamphlet.typ

 )[
   = Floor plan generation

   The Ideaspace is visualized as a series of floors.
-Decide the number of floors until vital intel relating to a member of FIST's Roles is found.
-Use the presented floor order or choose another (like D3+floor number).
-Each floor has "stairs" that transmit to the next floor, but not back.
+Decide the number of floors until vital intel relating to a member of FIST's Roles is found (like 4).
+Use the presented order or choose another (like D3+floor number).
+Each floor has "stairs" that transmit "down" to the next floor, but not back "up."
 See #link(<floor-transmission>)[_Floor transmission_] for the risks.

   Gather *12 D6's*.
-Choose 3 of the same color to represent #d6_mini(21)~_negative space_.
-Other dice represent #d6_mini(1)~_rooms_.
-Themes for floors and their rooms are described on the right.
-Each floor shows how much of each dice to use, the locations of the entrance and exit, and six room types.
+Choose 3 of the same color to represent #box(stack(dir: ltr, spacing: 4pt, d6_mini(21), [_negative space_.]))
+Other dice represent #box(stack(dir: ltr, spacing: 4pt, d6_mini(1), [_rooms_.]))
+Floors are described on the right: a theme, how many of each dice type to use, six room types, and the rooms containing the entrance and exit (each on a wall or the floor).

   #grid(
     columns: (auto, 1fr),